guillainbisimwa/Find-house-api-doc/README.md

 ## Contributors

 Slate was built by [Robert Lord](https://lord.io) while at [TripIt](https://www.tripit.com/).
 The project is now maintained by [Matthew Peveler](https://github.com/MasterOdin) and [Mike Ralphson](https://github.com/MikeRalphson).

+Thanks to [X1011](https://github.com/X1011/git-directory-deploy) for the excellent deploy script.

 FIND YOUR HOUSE API was built by :